How to Get From Mexico City Airport to Mexico City Centre

 There are two companies operating on this route: Shuttle Central and Mexitours.

-Best places to stay in Mexico City
+Our favourite places to stay in Mexico City

 Staying at Casa Emilia will make you feel like you’re staying in a cosy jungle retreat, rather than in a massive metropolitan city.
 All of the spaces around the hotel are designed for ultimate comfort and luxury, which it certainly achieves.
 You can relax on the terrace, in access hall or in the hotel’s sunroom.